At Values Voter Summit, Bannon takes aim at GOP establishment

 "It's not my war, this is our war and y'all didn't start it, the establishment started it," Bannon said.

+The Breitbart chief has been looking to unite Republicans behind President Donald Trump.
+His efforts highlight growing turmoil inside the Republican Party and the conservative movement.

-At one point directing his comments directly at McConnell, Bannon warned, "Up on Capitol Hill, it's like the Ides of March.
+At the summit, Bannon at one point directed his comments directly at McConnell, warning, "Up on Capitol Hill, it's like the Ides of March.
 They're just looking to find out who is going to be Brutus to your Julius Caesar.
 We've cut your oxygen off, Mitch."

+In the Shakespeare play, Brutus is among the senators who stabs Julius Caesar, the leader of the Roman Empire and his best friend, in the back.

+The speech comes as Bannon is recruiting conservative candidates for the 2018 midterm election and forming a donor network to back them in primary races against incumbent Republican senators.

 Bannon has been openly attacking members of the Republican establishment for what he sees as hindering President Donald Trump's agenda.
 Another senator he referenced in the speech was Sen. Bob Corker, whom Bannon called at the summit "a real piece of work."